Within You Without You: Overdubbing and mixing

 The bow-played dilruba features prominently throughout the song.

 The first of two overdubbing sessions for "Within You Without You" took place at Abbey Road on 22 March.
 Two more dilruba parts were added that day, after which a reduction mix was carried out, to allow for further overdubs onto the four-track recording.
 The completed track also includes an Indian zither or harp, known as a swarmandal.
 Played by Harrison, the swarmandal provides the glissando flourishes that introduce the tabla during the song's alap and signal the return to 16-beat tintal before the final verse.
 (Note: While his contribution as a songwriter was minimal, Harrison added Indian musical styling to several other songs during the sessions for Sgt.
 Pepper.
 These include swarmandal on "Strawberry Fields Forever" and sitar and tambura on "Lucy in the Sky with Diamonds", which also features a lead guitar part where he imitates a sarangi behind Lennon's vocal line.)

 Producer George Martin then arranged the string orchestration, for eight violins and three cellos, based on Harrison's instructions.
 The pair worked hard together on the arrangement, ensuring that Martin's score imitated the slides and bends of the dilrubas.
 (Note: In the opinion of music journalist Mark Prendergast, the Western strings suggest a Carnatic (or South Indian) quality, contrasting with the song's adherence to the Hindustani (North Indian) musical tradition.)
 The orchestral parts, performed by members of the London Symphony Orchestra, were added on 3 April.
 During the same session, Harrison recorded his vocal and a sitar part, the solo of which, in the description of music critic David Fricke, "sings and swings with the clarity and phrasing of his best rockabilly-fired guitar work".
 (Note: While discussing "Within You Without You" in a 1979 interview, Harrison reflected that the song "sounds a bit dopey now in retrospect" but expressed satisfaction with his sitar solo.)
 Harrison also overdubbed occasional interjections on acoustic guitar.

 On 4 April, while preparing the final mixes of the song, in stereo and mono, Harrison added crowd laughter taken from a sound effects tape in the Abbey Road library.
 Martin and Emerick were both opposed to this addition but deferred to Harrison, who later said that the laughter provided "some light relief", adding: "You were supposed to hear the audience anyway, as they listen to Sergeant Pepper's Show."
 The completed recording was enhanced in the mixes through the liberal application of automatic double tracking.
-Before Harrison recorded his vocals the previous day, the track had been edited and then sped up so that its length was reduced from 5:25 to 5:05.
+Before Harrison had recorded his vocals the previous day, the track had been edited and then sped up so that its length was reduced from 5:25 to 5:05.
 In the process, the song's key was raised a semitone, to C♯.